Always Justice and People Over Politics

 Also, during his time as a prosecutor, Todd handled a significant number of cases on appeal and other post-conviction matters.
 Most importantly for us, he handled dozens of serious Norristown cases.
 These included murders and other gun cases, home invasions and other robberies, sexual and other assaults, fraud, and cases involving the sale of illegal drugs on our streets (crack, heroin, meth, cocaine and narcotics).
 Todd has never taken pleasure in handling these cases, many of which arise out of tragic happenings that cannot be undone, but he is certainly willing to do what is needed to help make Norristown a safer community for us and our children.

-Todd’s love for people, justice, and fairness all draw him to run for judge, and his 15 years as a Norristown home-owner and family-man make him a perfect fit to serve as our next district judge.
+Todd’s love for people, justice, and fairness all draw him to run for judge, and his 18 years as a Norristown home-owner and family-man make him a perfect fit to serve as our next district judge.
 He strives to be genuine and believes in treating all people with respect and kindness.
 He naturally sees things down the middle and calls it the way he sees it.
 He believes that right is right, wrong is wrong, and fair is fair, no matter who’s involved.
-He believes that the authority vested in the office of district judge is not to be used for self-interest, favoritism, or on any emotional whim, but to serve the community as a whole and everyone in it by helping to resolve legal disputes, ensuring fairness, and holding law enforcement accountable.
+He believes that the authority vested in the office of district judge is not to be used for self-interest or favoritism, but to serve the community as a whole and everyone in it by helping to resolve legal disputes, ensuring fairness, and holding law enforcement accountable.
 These are the values he wants to see in our courtroom.
 These are the values that he will bring to our courtroom.
 Norristown deserves a compassionate public servant who is wired to do justice.

 His Judicial philosophy is and always will be: “justice, not politics.”